onap/integration/docs/onap-oom-heat.rst

-rancher_vm_flavor needs to have 8 GB of RAM. k8s_vm_flavor needs to have 16 GB of RAM. etcd_vm_flavor needs to have 4 GB of RAM. orch_vm_flavor needs to have 4 GB of RAM.
+rancher_vm_flavor needs to have 8 GB of RAM. k8s_vm_flavor needs to have 16 GB of RAM. orch_vm_flavor needs to have 4 GB of RAM.

 By default the template assumes that you have already imported a